guisselacp/get-lost-peru/README.md

 **Defensive Design**

-GetLostInPeru was developed to ensure user-friendly content that motivates users to interact, so the following points were considered:
+GetLostInPeru was developed to ensure user-helpful content that motivates users to interact, so the following points were considered:

 - Any user can see posts, comments, and likes.
 - The authentication process is a filter in which only registered users can add posts (with prior approval from the administrator)